34 SPRING BREAK SAFETY TIPS FOR COLLEGE STUDENTS, FAMILIES, AND SOLO TRAVELERS (2026 UPDATE)

 - Purchasing travel insurance with ample coverage for medical emergencies and emergency medical evacuation

 Having backup meds is especially important when traveling alone, so pack extra prescription medicine and scripts.
 Make sure drugs are identified by their generic name.
-Carry a list of all medications you take in case you need medical care and have to supply that information.
+Carry a list of all medications you take in case you need medical care and are asked to supply that information.

 Food-borne illnesses are everywhere and not eating is not an option.
 Ease into the local cuisine – especially food-stall cuisine – and have a plan for when you get sick.